DataDog/hiring-engineers/answers.md

 Run the provided script create_timeboard.py.

 Note: You must edit the script and set both the keys to your keys.
 Keylength may vary.
+You can find your API key and generate an app key in the [Ingration - API](https://app.datadoghq.com/account/settings#api) page in the Datadog user interface.

 ```sh
 root@ubuntu-1804-ec2:~# python /tmp/scripts/create_timeboard.py